 The Sixers are in position to add two players on the buyout market, with Chris Boucher, Lonzo Ball and Haywood Highsmith among the potential targets, writes Keith Pompey of The Philadelphia Inquirer (subscription required).
 Pompey cites Khris Middleton as another possibility if he agrees to a buyout with the Mavericks.

 Philadelphia currently has two players holding 10-day contracts, with Charles Bassey on his second and Patrick Baldwin Jr. on his first.
-Both will expire on Saturday, giving the team two open roster spots.
+Both will expire during All-Star weekend, giving the team two open roster spots.

 In addition, Paul George has already served five games of his 25-game suspension for taking a banned substance, so he can be moved to the suspended list, allowing the Sixers to add another player until he returns in late March.